Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] Static methods are called static because they always return `None`.
 - [ ] Static methods can be bound to either a class or an instance of a class.
-- [x] Static methods serve mostly as utility methods or helper methods, since they can't access or modify a class's state.
+- [x] Static methods serve mostly as utility methods or helper methods since they can't access or modify a class's state.
 - [ ] Static methods can access and modify the state of a class or an instance of a class.

 [reference](https://www.geeksforgeeks.org/class-method-vs-static-method-python)

 #### Q5.
 What are attributes?

-- [ ] Attributes are long-form version of an `if/else` statement, used when testing for equality between objects.
+- [ ] Attributes are long-form versions of an `if/else` statement, used when testing for equality between objects.
 - [x] Attributes are a way to hold data or describe a state for a class or an instance of a class.
 - [ ] Attributes are strings that describe characteristics of a class.
 - [ ] Function arguments are called "attributes" in the context of class methods and instance methods.

-**Explanation:** Attributes are defined under the class, and arguments go under the functions.
-Arguments usually refer to parameters, whereas attributes are the constructors of the class or an instance of a class.
+**Explanation:** Attributes are defined under the class, and arguments go under the functions. arguments usually refer to parameters, whereas attributes are the constructors of the class or an instance of a class.

 #### Q6.
 What is the term to describe this code?